Lufthansa lifts profit target on bumper summer bookings

 Lufthansa's adjusted EBIT nearly doubled to 1.04 billion euros in the first six months of 2017, from 529 million in the year-earlier period, while revenue rose to 17 billion euros from 15 billion.

+"It is highly probable that Eurowings will achieve positive results this year," Chief Executive Carsten Spohr said on Twitter.

-The airline said it expected its unit revenues to decline in the second half of the year, after edging up by 1.8 percent in the second quarter, but said it expected a 100 million euro lift from lower fuel costs.
+At the same time, the airline said it expected its unit revenues to decline in the second half of the year, after edging up by 1.8 percent in the second quarter.

+Its finance chief Ulrik Svensson had cautioned in April that Lufthansa would chase volumes this summer.

 Easyjet (EZJ.L) said earlier on Monday that it expected to report pleasing revenue trends when it publishes third-quarter results on Thursday.